Permian-Global-Research/vrtility/README.md

 ## Example

-Here is a simple example where we: define a bounding box, search a STAC catalog for Sentinel-2 data, create a VRT, and then create a composite image using a median pixel function.
+Here is a simple example where we: define a bounding box, search a STAC catalog for Sentinel-2 data, create a vrt_collection object (basically a list of warped VRTs).
+We then apply the masking using pixel functions (I can’t get internal or external masks to work for these VRTs), finally these images are stacked (combined into a single VRT with multiple layers in each VRTRasterBand), the median pixel function is then added to the VRT and all of this is then “lazily” calculated at the end of the vrt pipeline using gdalwarp.

 ``` r
 library(vrtility)